roshiajin-kunai/sakkamade.github.io/_posts/2021-02-14-autodoll-extra-4.md

 "No problem.
 Just a usual dream."
 "Old dream; the dream of the one you used to love?"
 "Aha.
 Right."
-"Passed away after a quarrel, haven't they?"
+"Passed away after a quarrel, haven't she?"

 Prico asked; Hinagiku nodded.